Olimpia Dobrovolska: Career

-Emigration to the USA
+Emigration to United States

 In 1949, Dobrovolska and her husband emigrated to the United States.
 In 1949-50 season, they staged six plays in New York.
 In 1953-1955, Dobrovolska directed Ukrainian theater in the United States.

-From 1956 to 1964, she headed the Theater of the Ukrainian Work in New York and her own school of artistic reading.
+From 1956 to 1964, she headed the Theater of the Ukrainian Word in New York and her own school of artistic reading.
 As a director, Dobrovolska made productions Forest Song and Orgy by Lesya Ukrainka and Ghosts by Henrik Ibsen.

 Olimpia Dobrovolska died on 2 February 1990 at a nursing home in New York at the age of 94.

 Honors

 In 1985, a book Undefeated Berezil Actors by Valerian Revytsky dedicated to Dobrovolska and Hirniak was published in New York.